tysonchamp/initialterm/README.md

 **Please ensure that you review and understand the commands before executing them to prevent any unintended consequences.**

+### Features

+- **Ollama API Integration**: Converts user queries into command-line commands using the Ollama API.
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux.
+- **Session Memory**: Stores the conversation in a Session for long-term memory based on the current session.
+- **User Confirmation**: Prompts for user confirmation before executing generated commands.

 ---

 # InitialTerm